Timeless Fitness Tips...

 Gains in strength are not the only benefit from routinely stretching during a workout.
 After your cardiovascular or strength training activity you should always stretch to allow your muscles to extend to their fullest range of motion.
 This provides two significant benefits.
 The first of which is that it prevents your range of motion from becoming limited.
 This prevents you from becoming muscle bound, and from having to work too hard in your daily activities.
 The second benefit is that stretching after a workout helps to remove the waste that has built up in your muscles during the workout.
 This speeds muscle recovery, and lessens the muscle soreness that is typical of any fitness program.

-Obviously, stretching is a fundamental part of any fitness program.
+Obviously, muscle flexibility is a fundamental part of any fitness program.
 Although many recreational athletes do not actively participate in a flexibility program, the benefits of such a program are apparent.
 By stretching your muscles, you allow full range of motion, and condition your body for optimum performance.

 Say Yes to Stretching!